Atul Rai: Rape allegations

 In May 2019, a woman accused Atul Rai of rape at his home in Varanasi.
 Mr. Rai, who denied the accusation, was arrested a month later and has been in jail since then.

 In November 2020, Atul Rai's brother registered a police complaint accusing the victim of committing forgery.
-The woman called the accusations as harassment and as an attempt to force her to withdraw the rape charge.
-However the court, in August 2021, issued a non-bailable arrest warrant against her.
+The woman called the accusations as harassment and an attempt to force her to withdraw the rape charge.
+However, the court, in August 2021, issued a non-bailable arrest warrant against her.

-In desperation, the woman and a male friend travelled from their state in Uttar Pradesh to the capital Delhi and on 16 August 2021, self-immolated themselves outside india's Supreme Court.
+In desperation, the woman and a male friend travelled from their state in Uttar Pradesh to the capital, Delhi, and on 16 August 2021, self-immolated themselves outside India's Supreme Court.
 They were live on Facebook as they sprinkled petrol on themselves and lit the fire.
-Before setting themselves alight the duo named several police officials, including then SSP Varanasi Amit Pathak and CO Bhelupur Amrendra Singh and a judge of MPMLA court Prayagraj, accusing them of colluding with Mr. Rai.
+Before setting themselves alight, the duo named several police officials, including then SSP Varanasi Amit Pathak and CO Bhelupur Amrendra Singh, and a judge of MPMLA court Prayagraj, accusing them of conspiring with Mr. Rai.

-The man died at hospital on Saturday, 21 August 2021.
+The man died at the hospital on Saturday, 21 August 2021.
 The woman succumbed to her death on the evening of Tuesday, 24 August 2021.

-After this incident, the Yogi Adityanath government registered FIR against Rai and ex IPS Amitabh Thakur who had announced to contest election against Yogi Adityanath, while leaving everyone else.
-Thakur was arrested immediately after registration of FIR in a highly contentious manner.
+After this incident, the Yogi Adityanath government registered an FIR against Rai and ex-IPS Amitabh Thakur, who had announced to contest the election against Yogi Adityanath while leaving everyone else.
+Thakur was arrested immediately after the registration of the FIR in a highly contentious manner.
 Thakur called this a targeted and selective political vendetta.
 The case is presently in Court.